 Given what you know about the organization and your field, what questions are you likely to be asked?

 Many candidates find it very helpful to write or outline answers on paper and practice them out loud.
 This is the single most important activity you can do to help ensure your success.
 Without such practice, you’re likely to respond off-the-cuff with less depth and professionalism.
 Role-playing with a friend, career counselor, or colleague can be helpful in increasing your confidence and in refining your answers.

 Develop Questions to Ask the Prospective Employer

 Ask intelligent questions about the organization, program, or position, which demonstrate your knowledge, commitment, and enthusiasm.
 Save your questions about benefits and the work schedule until you receive a job offer.

 Be prepared to encounter a number of different interview situations.
-Although interview types, styles, and techniques will differ among individuals and organizations, below are several interviews types you may experience:
+Although interview types, styles, and techniques will differ among individuals and organizations, there are several common interview types you may experience.

 Individual interviews are conducted by the supervisor you’d work for.
 This interview is usually longer than a screening interview and includes questions related to the position and your background, experience, and knowledge.
 Employers want a realistic picture of your strengths, attitudes, interpersonal style, and ability to solve problems.

 Series interviews involve several meetings with different people within the organization, usually one at a time.
 All interviewers then gather to compare notes and make a recommendation or collective hiring decision.